lupyuen/lupyuen.github.io/src/lisp.md

 (And someday this could become really helpful for __IoT Education__)

-The LoRaWAN Firmware in this article will run on __PineCone, Pinenut and Any BL602 Board__.
+The uLisp Firmware in this article will run on __PineCone, Pinenut and Any BL602 Board__.

 -   [__Watch the demo on YouTube__](https://youtu.be/LNkmUIv7ZZc)